willtwr/info-search-summarize-workflow/readme.md

 ## Evaluation

-The system can be evaluated using:
+LLM generated content can be evaluated using:
 - **ROUGE scores** for summarization quality
-- **BLEU scores** for translation accuracy (if needed)
+- **BLEU scores** for translation accuracy (Reminder: this repo does not have translation feature)

-## Future Enhancements

-- [ ] Add support for more document formats
-- [ ] Implement trusted site whitelisting
-- [ ] Add source verification and fact-checking
-- [ ] Enhance summary customization options
-- [ ] Add multi-language support